A book is a gift you can open again and again~25 Christmas Books For Your Kids & Grandkids

 Everyone’s favorite snowman with a magic hat, a button nose, and eyes made out of coal comes to life on Christmas every year.
 Based on the beloved 1969 television special, this Little Golden Book retells the whole magical story of Frosty the Snowman for boys and girls 2–5!

-I could have linked many more but I thought I would stop at 25, I have also been linking 2 books a week on my Friday Favorites post for several weeks, if you missed them you can find them in My Bookshop.
+I could have linked many more but I thought I would stop at 25, you can find so many more here.

-Do you have a favorite Christmas book that you read to your kids or grand kids?
+Do you have a favorite Christmas book that you read as a child?
+What about a book that you read to your children or grandchildren?
 If so, please share them, I would love to add them to my list.